Bahaatbb/Node-js-React-and-Redux-Authentication-Starter/README.md

 -The Backend uses node js with jwt-token

-There is a validation provided in this Project
+There is a validation provided.